sadiv/docs/en/docs/api/journals/LastIncomingMessages.md

 # LastIncomingMessages

 The method returns the last incoming messages of the account.

-> Incoming messages are stored on the server for 24 hours.
+In the default mode the incoming messages for 24 hours are returned.

 ## Request {#request}